How to Write a Small Business Plan

 1. Select the type of business plan to use

 Each type of business plan serves a unique purpose and addresses different aspects of the management and planning of your business.
-Choose a suitable type of business plan depending on your needs, goal and level of your business.
+Choose a suitable type of business plan depending on your needs, goals, and level of your business.

 2. Understand the structure of the business plan

 The components of a business plan define the structure of your business plan.
 The structure of a business plan guides how a business plan should be written from start to finish.
-However, it may vary depending on the type of the business plan.
+However, it may vary depending on the type of business plan.

 The structure of a business plan is key for an effective business plan.
 It is important to have a logical and optimal business plan structure starting with the most crucial components and moving on to auxiliary elements.